rhenley-aetna/A11yFABTest/README.md

 reading order in the layouts I've tried, particularly FrameLayout and ConstraintLayout.

-This sample does not demonstrate the alternative layouts I've tried to manipulate FAB reading order without accessibilityTraversalAfter, but instead focuses on how even with accessibilityTraversalAfter, the reading order of a FAB is unreliable when the page becomes long enough to scroll.
+This sample does not demonstrate the alternative layouts I've tried to manipulate FAB reading order without accessibilityTraversalAfter, but instead focuses on how with accessibilityTraversalAfter, the reading order of a FAB is unreliable when the page becomes long enough to scroll.

 I've tested this on Android 5.1 (Moto G1), Android 8.1.0 (Moto G5), and Android 12 (Pixel 3) phones,